-Our talented team of archaeologists, conservators, and historians conduct high-quality and cutting-edge research and find new and exciting ways to connect the public with priceless cultural resources that lie underwater.
+From the lab or on the water, we conduct high-quality and cutting-edge research and find new and exciting ways to connect the public with priceless cultural resources that lie underwater.

-- Provide archaeological services to other organizations
+- Archaeological services to other organizations